co119/Standards/processes/estimating/README.md

 ### 2. Acknowledgement

-When the estimator receives a new estimating request, they must ackownledge receipt of the request following Company 119's defined [Communication Rules](/processes/communication).
+When the estimator receives a new estimating request, they must acknowledge receipt of the request following Company 119's defined [Communication Rules](/processes/communication).

 ### 3. Assessment